markfinger/python-webpack/README.md

 )
 ```

-Add the following to inform webpack to respect your Django project's configuration
+Configure webpack to respect your project's configuration

 ```python
 WEBPACK = {